Dear beloved friend,

 "I came here with plans to make a work about migration because I’d read an article about an imminent African exodus, but one of the group's performers said: 'You all seem to be going through a midlife crisis.
 You're looking at tomorrow with apprehension, and are filled with nostalgia for yesterday.'
 Their faith in the future contrasts with our desire to cling to the past."

-Lorianne van Gelder (Het Parool) interviewed Dries Verhoeven during the making of Dear beloved friend, (4 March 2023)Read the review here
+Lorianne van Gelder (Het Parool) interviewed Dries Verhoeven during the making of Dear beloved friend, (4 March 2023)Read the interview here (in Dutch)

 "The performers briefly flip things on their head.
 The moment they pull on the masks, they’re making fun of white people.
 ‘Can we please do a send-up of that white guy,’ they said to me, ‘because we see so many stereotypes of ourselves.'"

-Lotje IJzermans interviewed Dries Verhoeven in VPRO's Nooit Meer SlapenListen to the interview (language: Dutch)
+Lotje IJzermans interviewed Dries Verhoeven in VPRO's Nooit Meer SlapenListen to the interview (in Dutch)

 Credits